neurobagel/documentation/docs/glossary.md

-    Creating a controlled vocabulary is a laborious task that involves deep subject matter expertise, often from many experts, and need to be maintained to remain relevant.
+    Creating a controlled vocabulary is a laborious task that involves deep subject matter expertise, often from many experts, and needs to be maintained to remain relevant.
     You should therefore almost always **reuse** an existing vocabulary rather than creating your own.

     A **taxonomy** is a more specific form of a controlled vocabulary that organizes terms into hierarchical relationships.
-For example a [Recipe](https://schema.org/Recipe) in schema.org is a subtype of a HowTo which itself is a subtype of a CreativeWork.
+For example, a ["Recipe"](https://schema.org/Recipe) in schema.org is a subtype of a "HowTo" which itself is a subtype of a "CreativeWork".
 This hierarchy let's you do things like search for "CreativeWork" and also find "Recipe", even if you have never made this link directly.

     An **ontology** is an even more specific form of a taxonomy where terms can have very complex relationships with each other that include logical constraints.
-In an Ontology you could for example express that for someone to be a "sister" to someone else, both the subject and the object of the relationship have to be "human", only the subject of the relation has to be "female", and both have to
+In an ontology, you could for example express that for someone to be a "sister" to someone else, both the subject and the object of the relationship have to be "human", only the subject of the relation has to be "female", and both have to